 LGBTQ Counselling at MindOut is a counselling service based in Brighton, which is run by and for LGBTQ communities.
 Our service is impartial, independent and non-judgemental.

 We're really proud of our diverse team of LGBTQ counsellors.
 They include People of Colour from a broad range of backgrounds, trans and gender-variant people, people living with disability or long-term conditions, of a broad range of ages, and with a huge amount of personal and professional experience.
 Whoever you're matched with for counselling sessions, all our team commit to anti-racist practice, trans awareness and an ongoing programme of training.
 We seek to offer as broad and inclusive a counselling service as possible!

-We are currently offering a choice of face-to-face or online and telephone counselling so that people can decide how they access the service during the COVID-19 crisis.
-This is limited to applicants local to Brighton, Sussex and surrounding areas, unfortunately we are unable to offer a national service.
+We continue to offer a choice of face-to-face or online and telephone counselling so that people can decide how they access the service during the COVID-19 crisis.

 You can also download a blank application form instead, if you prefer to complete this offline.
 You can then email it to us, or print and post it (details are given on the front page of the form).

 If you would like any help to complete this, please ring 01273 234800.

 For an introduction to the counselling service, you can download a flyer here.

 MindOut complies with Accessible Information Standards and can help you with any communication or information needs you have.

 All our counsellors identify as LGBTQ, and are either qualified from or training on, courses provided by recognised professional Counselling bodies.
 This means that all our LGBTQ Counsellors follow a code of ethics and values in relation to their counselling work with you.
 They all receive regular supervision and support alongside further training with us to ensure they are well equipped to understand therapeutic work within LGBTQ communities.